ishaan1013/sandbox/README.md

 ### Backend

 The backend consists of a primary Express and Socket.io server, and 3 Cloudflare Workers microservices for the D1 database, R2 storage, and Workers AI.
 The D1 database also contains a [service binding](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to the R2 storage worker.
+Each open sandbox instantiates a secure Linux sandboxes on E2B, which is used for the terminal and live preview.

+You will need to make an account on [E2B](https://e2b.dev/) to get an API key.

 #### Socket.io server